Deelvin/tvm/docs/how_to/deploy/adreno.rst

            mixed_precision_type,
        ]

-We then need to create a Relay graph from desired model in any convinient way and obtain **mod** (which is IR representation of the model), after which we can convert it to required **dtype** and then assemble our model sequentialy
+Now we need to modify the conversion function by adding some logical "forks" and ToMixedPrecision() call, then create a Relay graph from desired model in any convinient way and obtain **mod** (which is IR representation of the model), after which we can convert it to the required **dtype** and then assemble our model sequentialy

 .. code:: python